ByteDance

-Founded by Zhang Yiming, Liang Rubo and a team of others in 2012, ByteDance developed the video-sharing social networking services and apps TikTok and Chinese-specific counterpart Douyin.
-The company is also the developer of the news platform Toutiao.
-As of June 2021, ByteDance hosts 1.9 billion monthly active users across all of its platforms.
+Founded by Zhang Yiming, Liang Rubo, and a team of others in 2012, ByteDance developed the video-sharing app TikTok/Douyin.
+The company is also the developer of the news platform Toutiao, the video-editing app CapCut, and Lemon8 which is a video sharing mobile app.

-ByteDance has attracted legislative, regulatory, and media attention in several countries over surveillance, privacy, and censorship concerns.
+ByteDance has attracted regulatory and media attention in several countries over security, surveillance, and censorship concerns.

 History

-Background

 In 2009, software engineer and entrepreneur Zhang Yiming collaborated with his friend Liang Rubo to co-found 99fang.com, a real estate search engine.
 In early 2012, the pair rented an apartment in Zhongguancun and, along with several other 99fang employees, began developing an app that would use big data algorithms to classify news according to users' preferences, which would later become Toutiao.
 That March, Yiming and Liang founded ByteDance.

 Launch of first apps

 In March 2012, ByteDance launched its first app, called Neihan Duanzi (内涵段子, lit. "profound gags").
 This allowed users to circulate jokes, memes, and humorous videos.
 Before being forced by the Chinese government to shut down in 2018, Neihan Duanzi had over 200 million users.

 In August 2012, ByteDance launched the first version of news and content platform Toutiao (头条, lit. "headlines"), which would become their core product.